 • Clenching & Grinding

-Dentist used anesthetic to numb the area.
-Please do not chew on the numb side, tongue or lip.
+Your Dentist will have used anesthetic to numb the area.
+Please do not chew on the numb side and take care of your tongue and lip.

 It is normal to experience some sensitivity after the treatment.
 It will cease within few days to a couple of weeks.